joshcanhelp/josh-to-11/input/symlinked/posts/2014-11-18-easy-feedback-dos-gmail-asana.md

 ---
-title: "Easy Feedback To-dos with Gmail and Asana"
+title: Easy Feedback To-dos with Gmail and Asana
-excerpt: "I recently needed feedback on a product I'm creating and wanted to figure out the easiest way to get feedback from contacts who were generous enough to give it.
-Maybe this will work for you too."
+excerpt: I recently needed feedback on a product I'm creating and wanted to figure out the easiest way to get feedback from contacts who were generous enough to give it.
+Maybe this will work for you too.
-modified: 2016-10-20 16:43:59
+modified: 2016-10-20T16:43:59.000Z
+wpid: 3610
-tags: ["Web Strategy"]
+tags:
+  - Web Strategy
 featured_img: /_images/2014/11/Screenshot-2014-11-18-13.24.46-150x150.png
-wpid: 3610
 ---